serenag01/final-project/README.md

 #### Specification:
 - Outline the main features of your project.
+- In this project, Di and I intend to create a walking simulator in which the player can move around an intially fully-populated forest in the style of Coraline.
+The further from their spawn point they travel, the more sparse, cubist, and pixelated the scene becomes, just like in the scene from the movie.
+While diverging from the spawn point, trees will begin to look less natural, just as they do in the film.
+The forest and trees are all generated using instanced rendering and the terrain is generated as the player walks.
+Additionally, this project will incorporate procedural elements by altering the color palette or "season" and using randomness to generate and place the trees and assets in the forest.

 #### Techniques:
 - What are the main technical/algorithmic tools you’ll be using?
 Give an overview, citing specific papers/articles.
+- L-Systems
+- Noise Functions
+- Procedurally-generated realtime terrain creation
+-

 #### Design:
 - How will your program fit together?
 Make a simple free-body diagram illustrating the pieces.